171930433/vtk-examples/src/PythonicAPI.md

 [SelectExamples](/PythonicAPI/Utilities/SelectExamples) | Given a VTK Class and a language, select the matching examples.
 [ShareCamera](/PythonicAPI/Utilities/ShareCamera) | Share a camera between multiple renderers.
 [VTKWithNumpy](/PythonicAPI/Utilities/VTKWithNumpy) |
+[XMLColorMapToLUT](/PythonicAPI/Utilities/XMLColorMapToLUT) | Take an XML description of a colormap and convert it to a VTK colormap.

 ### Arrays